Akite Agnes: Early life and education

-Agnes was born on 19 March 1983, in Kampala, Uganda, to Anthony Opio, an auditor, and Hellen Opio.
-She is the fifth of nine children.
-She spent her early years in Kitintale and later moved to Mutungo, both suburbs of Kampala.
+Agnes was born on 19 March 1983, in Kampala, Uganda, the fifth of nine children.
 Raised in the Catholic faith, Agnes attended St. Kizito Primary School in Bugolobi.
 She continued her education at Our Lady of Good Counsel in Gayaza, for her secondary studies.
 Agnes completed her Uganda Certificate of Education at Naalya Secondary School in Namugongo and went on to pursue her A-levels at St. Lawrence Creamland Campus, achieving her Uganda Advanced Certificate of Education.
 In 2003, she enrolled at Makerere University, where she earned a bachelor of arts degree in tourism.

 Career

-In 2009, Agnes was approached by Anne Kansiime to act in a new TV comedy series called The Hostel after her friend, Pamela, had turned it down.
+In 2009, Agnes was approached by Anne Kansiime to act in a new TV comedy series called The Hostel after her friend had turned it down.
 She was given the part of Arach without auditioning.
-This was the beginning of her acting career.
-The Hostel was a popular series in Uganda, initially shown on NTV and later on DStv.
-Agnes stayed on the show for three seasons and left in 2012, as she was preparing to give birth to her second child, Brianna.

-In 2014, she began her comedy act with a group called The Punchliners, after being persuaded by Anne Kansiime and Daniel Omara to try stand-up comedy.
-She later joined Comedy Files.
+In 2014, she began her comedy act with a group called the Punchliners, after being persuaded by Anne Kansiime and Daniel Omara to try stand-up comedy.
+In 2016, she appeared in Girl from Mparo a series that aired on UBC.

-In 2015, she was part of the Queens of Comedy Uganda vs Kings of Comedy Rwanda in Kigali.

-In 2016, she appeared in Girl from Mparo as Mama Brian, a series that aired on UBC and later on DSTV's Pearl Magic.

-In 2018, when her contract with Comedy Files ended, Agnes started doing solo acts on different comedy platforms, including Rock Comedy and Comedy Store Ug, hosted by Alex Muhangi.
-In June, she appeared in the Kampala Comedy Festival, hosted by Okello Okello, a renowned comedian in Uganda.
-On her return to Comedy Stores UG in August, she impressed the crowd.
-The clip for that show went viral on WhatsApp, where she was heaped with praise.
-She attributed the popularity of the clip to Comedy Store, which has an active social media account, and Kakensa Media, which have a huge following on Facebook.
+In 2018, Agnes began performing solo on different comedy platforms, including Rock Comedy and Comedy Store Ug, hosted by Alex Muhangi.
+In June, she appeared in the Kampala Comedy Festival, hosted by the comedian Okello Okello.
+On her return to Comedy Stores Ug in August, she impressed the crowd, with the clip going viral on WhatsApp, where she was heaped with praise.
 Between August and November, Agnes was a permanent member of the UG Pineapple Comedy Tour, which took her to different parts of the country, including Mbale, Gulu, Fort Portal, Jinja, and Mbarara.
 She was part of the group from Comedy Store Ug that went to Mbarara for its maiden show outside Kampala.
-Agnes featured for the first time in the fourth episode of Africa Laughs on 8 October at Kampala Serena Hotel, hosted by Patrick Salvador Idringi, with other comedians such as Basketmouth, Alfred Kainga, Eddie Kadi, Mc Jesse, Professor Haimo, and Arthur Nkusi.
-In December, she resumed acting, this time with Fun Factory in a TV series called Mizigo Express, as Sam's girlfriend.
+Agnes was featured on Africa Laughs in October, at Kampala Serena Hotel, hosted by Patrick Salvador Idringi.